mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    npm run dev
    ```

-   The Toolpad application editor opens in your browser.
+   The Toolpad application editor opens automatically in your browser.

 ### Assemble the UI